vercel-labs/markdown-sanitizers/markdown-to-markdown-sanitizer/README.md

 your own use case.

 The sanitizer consumes markdown and produces markdown output.
-Generally speaking, this is less secure sanitizing the final rendered output such as the generated HTML.
+Generally speaking, this is less secure than sanitizing the final rendered output such as the generated HTML.
 Hence, this package should only be used when the markdown is rendered by a third-party such as GitHub or GitLab.